hoppscotch/docs/content/en/features/authorization.md

 <img src="/features/Oauth-dark.png" class="dark-img" height="1280" width="640" alt=""/>
 <img src="/features/Oauth-light.png" class="light-img" height="1280" width="640" alt=""/>

-2. Fill out the fields in the section below and click on **Grenerate Token** to generate a new _access token_.
+2. Fill out the fields in the section below and click on **Generate Token** to generate a new _access token_.

 3. You can save the token to be re-used later